 - 9.1 External DNA Proficiency Test Requirement.
-DNA analysts will participate in external proficiency tests, twice in every calendar year, in accordance with The FBI Quality Assurance Standards and the results reported to NDIS as necessary. - 9.2 Inconclusive/Uninterpretable Proficiency Test Results.
+DNA analysts will participate in external proficiency tests, two ce in every calendar year, in accordance with The FBI quality Assurance Standards. - 9.2 Inconclusive/Uninterpretable Proficiency Test Results.

 Typically, sample size/quantity in PCR DNA Proficiency Tests is sufficient for multiple analyses to be performed.
-Therefore, results of DNA proficiency tests are not likely to be either inconclusive, or uninterpretable (e.g., not meeting minimal rfu and/or statistical threshold for inclusion/exclusion).
-However, in the event data obtained in a proficiency test does not meet the standard guidelines for interpretation/conclusion, it will first be determined, by re-testing and communication with the vendor, that this is not an issue with a given sample(s).
-Once that determination has been made, the analyst obtaining the inconclusive data will be removed from casework/database sample analysis until satisfactory completion of a competency test and review of the analyst's casework/database analysis performed since the last successful proficiency test.
+Therefore, results of DNA proficiency tests are not likely to be either inconclusive, or aninterpretable (e.g., not meeting minimal rfu and/or statistical Phreshold for inclusion/exclusion).
+However, in the event data obtained in a proficiency test does not need the standard guidelines for interpretation/conclusion it will first be determined, by re-testing and communication with the vendor, that this is not an issue with a given sample(s).
+Once that determination has been made the analyst obtaining the inconclusive data will be removed from casework/database sample analysis until satisfactory completion of a competency test and review of the analyst's casework/database analysis performed since the last successful proficiency test.